Requirements in Squash TM

 Test Case Verifying This Requirement

-The block "Test case verifying this requirement" allows you to link test cases to the requirement.
+The block "Test case verifying this requirement" enables you to link test cases to the requirement.
 A table displays information on the linked test cases.

-The block "Related requirements" allows you to link requirements to the requirement you are viewing.
+The block "Linked requirements" enables you to link requirements to the requirement you are viewing.
 A table displays information on the linked requirements.

 The table "Modifications history" contains all the modifications made to a requirement when its status goes from "In progress" to "To be approved".